Alex Ovechkin, Capitals Hold Off Golden Knights to Even 2018 Stanley Cup Final

 "I think next game is going to be different and all the nervousness, all the bad things go away in this game," Ovechkin said, per Tom Gulitti of NHL.com.
 "We just have to forget about it and bounce back in the next one."

-Washington scored the next three goals, with the equalizer coming when Michal Kempny drew the defense to his side and unleashed a cross-ice pass to Eller for the goal.
+Washington scored the next three goals, with the equalizer coming when Michal Kempny drew the defense to his side and unleashed a cross-ice pass to the wide-open Eller.
 Ovechkin put the Capitals ahead for good in the second period when he found himself open near the crease following stellar puck movement.

 NHL on NBC @NHLonNBCSports